Joburg Super Kings

 Joburg Super Kings (JSK) is a South African professional T20 cricket franchise based in Johannesburg, Gauteng.The team competes in the SA20 and was one of the six franchises incorporated when the league was established in 2023.
 The team plays its home matches at the Wanderers Stadium and is owned by Chennai Super Kings Cricket.

 The team is captained by Faf du Plessis and is coached by Stephen Fleming.

 History

+Establishment of the franchise

 In August 2022, Cricket South Africa announced the establishment of the SA20, a Twenty20 Cricket competition to be started in 2023.
 The teams for the competition, representing six different cities, including Johannesburg, were put up for auction in September 2022.
-The Johannesburg based franchise was purchased by Chennai Super Kings Cricket.
+The Johannesburg-based franchise was purchased by Chennai Super Kings Cricket.

+Season 5

+On 13 July 2026, Head Coach Stephen Fleming and the franchise mutually parted ways.

+Just a day before the 31st July retention deadline for season 5, assistant and batting coach Albie Morkel was appointed as JSK’s new Head Coach.

 Crest and colours

 The franchise was named as the Super Kings similar to the existing franchise Chennai Super Kings owned by Chennai Super Kings cricket.
 The logo consists of a head of a roaring lion in orange with a crown on the top and the team name rendered below in green.
 The team's anthem is titled "Whistle For Joburg", the latest version of which was released in 2023.